 - And now just confirm the installation (and then it is going to take a while – so you have to wait until the file is flashed).

 - Now it gets a little bit easier – and when the installation of CWM SuperUser has been finished,you will have to immediately go back to the main recovery screen.

 - Once you went back there, you also have to Select ‘reboot system now’ and then wait for your Galaxy S3 AT&T to load the home screen.

 - Google Play Store, is what you have to focus on next – so just launch it on your device and search for the ‘BusyBox’ application or another option that you can try is to click this Play Store link on your PC (and of course then install the app from your Google account).

 - Now that you have performed all these steps – you also have to Launch the BusyBox Free application.

-- And after the app is launch – you will also need to make sure you confirm that you want for it to gain root access.
+- And after the app is launched – you need to make sure, you want to gain root access.

 - Something you have to pay attention to – is to also Tap the X button.

 - You will be asked to Confirm that you wish for the BusyBox app to scan your smartphone – so do confirm as requested.

 - The last step for you to take is to Click Install for BusyBox Free app to install and apply all its files.
 Once you monitor the progress of the installation process and as soon as it ends, you will have to close the application and then simply enjoy all the perks you can benefit from this installation.